 The Coffee Market Looks At The Supply-Demand Factor

 USDA predicts Brazilian arabica production of about 41.5 million bags and Robusta 22.8 million bags, Vietnam 30.8 million bags mainly Robusta, Colombia 13 million bags of arabica, and Indonesia 11.4 million bags, including 10 million robusta bags.
-Coffee consumption is estimated to be equal to or slightly increased in the 170-171 million bag region if ICO numbers are considered.
+Coffee consumption is estimated to equal or slightly increase in the 170-171 million bag region if ICO numbers are considered.

 A surplus of 5-8 million bags of coffee in the new crop year.
 Thus, the output of the top 4 exporting countries, with a total of about 120 million bags, can satisfy 68% of world consumption demand.